 When you decide you are ready to become a parent, CARE Fertility will be here to guide you every step of the way.
-Our comprehensive range of fertility treatments and compassionate specialised donation and surrogacy teams are on hand to make sure you receive unwavering support.
+Our comprehensive range of fertility treatments and compassionate, specialised donation and surrogacy teams are on hand to make sure you receive unwavering support.

 It can be rather daunting determining what your next steps should be after deciding to start a family - there is an overwhelming amount of information online that can make the coolest of us feel anxious while sifting through a barrage of websites, articles and blogs from a Google search which may only lead to more questions.

 We begin with an egg.

 When finding an egg donor, we know you will have certain physical characteristics in mind.
-At CARE we are able to share the donor's hair colour, eye colour, height, weight, build and complexion and we also ask our donors to write personal notes about themselves without revealing too much - it's a great way for you to get a little insight into who your donor is.
+We are able to share the donor's hair colour, eye colour, height, weight, build and complexion and we also ask our donors to write personal notes about themselves without revealing too much - it's a great way for you to get a little insight into who your donor is.
 They can also include a sweet message for the parent(s) and any children born from their eggs - it is usually well wishes for the future and their appreciation that they were able to help you start a family.

-Once our team has matched you with an egg donor, we can begin IVF treatment in order to create your embryos.
+Once our team has matched you with an egg donor, we can begin IVF treatment to create your embryos.
 Our clinical teams will assist you during your appointment and answer any questions you may have about the creation of your embryos.
 If you are still searching for a surrogate or waiting to find one, we will create the embryos and have them ready for insemination once you have chosen a surrogate.

 In Vitro Fertilisation (IVF)

-The IVF treatment includes a number of steps:
+IVF treatment includes a number of steps:

-- The eggs are then collected from their body
+- The eggs are then collected

 - The resulting embryos are cultured for three to five days

-- Once you have a surrogate ready the embryos will be transferred into their uterus for incubation
+Once you have a surrogate ready the embryos will be transferred into their uterus for incubation

-A surrogate will be required to carry the embryo and pregnancy to term, CARE clinics will be able to assist you with this process, with the help of our specialised surrogacy coordinators.
+A surrogate will be required to carry the embryo and pregnancy to term; CARE clinics will be able to assist and support you with this process, with the help of our specialised surrogacy coordinators.

-If you have yet to find a surrogate we will be more than happy to direct you to a non-profit surrogacy agency here in the UK that has helped so many gay couples in the past start a family.
+If you have yet to find a surrogate, we will be more than happy to direct you to a non-profit surrogacy agency here in the UK that has helped so many gay couples in the past start a family.

 Below you will find a few non-profit agencies that we've worked with in the past who will be able to provide you with practical advice and help you find your surrogate:

-If you are using a donor egg, and not traditional surrogacy, you can create your embryos with CARE Fertility whilst you look for your surrogate.
+If you are using a donor egg and not traditional surrogacy, you can create your embryos with CARE Fertility whilst you look for your surrogate.